 The importance of ordering a planning search

-2015 saw over 1,200,000 residential property transaction completions and 2016 is set to exceed to this.
-The UK has also experienced a sharp increase in asking prices with the average asking price recorded in March 2016 as £303,190, a 7.6% increase on the previous year.
-This follows the moderate house price increases the UK has experienced since April 2012 and is driven in large part by increases in London with the average price of property in the capital soaring to £644,045.
+2014 saw over 1,100,000 residential property transaction completions – over 200,000 more than the previous year – and the 7 months up to 31st July of 2015 has seen 399,394 transactions (1).
+The average UK house price was recorded as £183,861 in July 2015, a 4.6% increase on the previous year.
+This follows the moderate house price increases the UK has experienced since April 2012 and is driven in large part by increases in London with the average price of property in the capital soaring to £488,782 (2).

-Large scale housing developments, which have been the subject of a few stories over the past few weeks are very unlikely to be identified in the suite of mandatory searches, such as the CON29 Local Authority search, and may only be picked up by specialist companies such as Groundsure.
+Large scale developments are not always identified in the suite of mandatory searches, such as the CON29 Local Authority search, and may only be picked up by specialist companies.

 The Thorps took the Abbots to court, however the High Court was found to be in favour of the defendant and the case was dismissed.
 The lesson to take away from this is to not always rely on the sellers to disclose all information and conduct your own independent research ahead of purchase.

-In another case, leading solicitors Bird and Bird have been found liable in the High Court for a £2m breach of duty after failing to advise their client of a major development close to her £25m London property.
-Ms Chow had paid a £2.5m deposit on the 7 bedroom property in NW8, and her solicitor had undertaken a planning search which disclosed the plans for a new academy school, housing 1400 pupils and some 6 stories high, yet failed to mention the matter in their report in title – presumably due to the distance from the property, a mere 91m.
+In another case, leading solicitors Bird and Bird have been found liable in the High Court for a £2 million breach of duty after failing to advise their client of a major development close to her £25 million London property.
+Ms Chow had paid a £2.5 million deposit on the 7 bedroom property in NW8, and her solicitor had undertaken a planning search which disclosed the plans for a new academy school, housing 1400 pupils and some 6 stories high, yet failed to mention the matter in their report in title (4) – presumably due to the distance from the property, a mere 91 metres.
 Not only do large scale developments such as this have a negative impact on the aesthetics of a property, there are other lasting effects such as increased noise and air pollution as well as traffic.

 Planning searches are not always the easiest to navigate, especially in large urban areas where there is a wealth of information.
-The new look Groundsure Planning report with an extended search radius allows for the easy identification of developments by summarising the number of house extensions, small and large projects on the front page.
-Alternatively, Groundsure has developed a unique report which removes misinterpretation altogether.
-The Groundsure Planning with Opinion utilises the expertise of our in-house Environmental Consultants) and highlights any potential major issues within an area.
+For this reason Groundsure has drawn on our expertise in data analysis and developed a planning report with professional opinion in conjunction with PlanVal.
+This new report takes the interpretation away from the solicitor (instead utilising the expertise of our in-house Environmental Consultants) and highlights any potential major issues within an area.